-SWFL reacts to Inauguration Day
+SWFL reacts to Inauguration Day on social media

 FORT MYERS, Fla. — Donald Trump will become the 45th president of the United States today, and many in Southwest Florida are taking to social media to share their thoughts.